mldelaney94/Pinyiniser/README.md

-Any dictionary that has this set of kvp's will work, allowing you flexibility in what you use, so you can have a dict with English too `zh_dict[zh_char]['english']` for further processing
+Any dictionary that has this set of kvp's will work, allowing you flexibility in what you use, so you can have a dict with English too `zh_dict[zh_char]['english']` for further processing.

 ## pyer.get_pinyin(zh_string, zh_dict, do_not_parse=do_not_parse_set)

-Get the pinyin as a list
+Gets pinyin as a list.

 `zh_string` is just any utf-8 string of Chinese characters.